 Planning a Visit

 Denis is located at Via Statuto 16 in the 20121 postcode, on the northern edge of the Brera district.
 The neighbourhood is walkable from the Moscova metro stop on Line 2, and the address sits within easy reach of several of Milan's better hotels.
 Service is described as quick and friendly, which suggests the format leans toward a convivial meal rather than a lengthy tasting experience.
-Phone and booking details are not publicly listed in current directories, so arriving with a reservation made through the restaurant's own channels or a third-party platform is advisable, particularly in high season when Brera dining fills early.
-There is no published dress code, and the warm timber interior suggests the register is relaxed without being indifferent to atmosphere.
+Reservations are recommended, particularly in high season when Brera dining fills early.
+The dress code is casual, and the warm timber interior suggests the register is relaxed without being indifferent to atmosphere.

 Side-by-Side Snapshot